wincent/clipper/README.md

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc -U ~/.clipper.sock"

+    # Or, if your version of netcat doesn't have socket support and you want to use socat:
+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "socat - UNIX-CLIENT:~/.clipper.sock"

     # tmux >= 1.8 and < 2.4: bind "Enter" in copy mode to both copy and forward to Clipper
     bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key -t vi-copy Enter copy-pipe "nc -U ~/.clipper.sock"

+    # Or, if your version of netcat doesn't have socket support and you want to use socat:
+    bind-key -t vi-copy Enter copy-pipe "socat - UNIX-CLIENT:~/.clipper.sock"

     # tmux < 1.8: bind <prefix>-y to forward to Clipper
     bind-key y run-shell "tmux save-buffer - | nc localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key y run-shell "tmux save-buffer - | nc -U ~/.clipper.sock"

+    # Or, if your version of netcat doesn't have socket support and you want to use socat:
+    bind-key y run-shell "tmux save-buffer - | socat - UNIX-CLIENT:~/.clipper.sock"

     # Configuration for ~/.vimrc:
     # Bind <leader>y to forward last-yanked text to Clipper